-This Corridor Study consists of a total of four sections.
+This Corridor Study consists of three sections.
 The first section, of which this is a part, is an introduction.
 Section 2 includes an analysis of existing conditions, including zoning, land use and community character along the two corridors.
-Section 3 summarizes public input, including work done by the GNCAC.
-Section 4 recommends potential land use and zoning changes along the two corridors.
-These recommendations were compiled based on the analysis of existing conditions and incorporation of public input.
+Section 3 identifies potential land use and zoning changes and an analysis of the impact of these changes on the development potential of the corridors.
+It also includes general recommendations related to pedestrian accommodations and traffic calming measures that would require further analysis if the Village chooses to pursue them.